Origin of the Book of Mormon: Spalding's "Manuscript Found"

 In 1834, E. D. Howe in his book Mormonism Unvailed introduced a theory that Smith plagiarized from the manuscript for an unpublished novel by Solomon Spalding.
 Howe possessed the manuscript at the time of the Book of Mormon publication.
 Spalding's story, called "Manuscript Story", revolves around a group of seafaring Romans who sail to the New World some two millennia ago.
 Critics long speculated that Smith had access to the original script and that Smith heavily plagiarized it for the Book of Mormon.
 The only known manuscript was discovered in 1884 and now resides at Oberlin College in Ohio.
 Once the manuscript was available for study, most critics discarded this theory because the "extensive parallels" were only of a few minor details: intercontinental seafaring, the existence (and use) of a seer stone, and the discovery of records under a stone (Latin parchments vs. golden plates with "reformed Egyptian" inscriptions).
 Most other purported similarities, attested by various witness affidavits gathered by Doctor Philastus Hurlbut, were nonexistent.
-Historian Fawn Brodie expressed suspicion regarding these affidavits, claiming that the style of the statements was too similar and displayed too much uniformity.
+Historian Fawn Brodie expressed suspicion regarding these affidavits, stating that the style of the statements was too similar and displayed too much uniformity.